-For more information about the Boren Awards, to register for one of our upcoming webinars, and to access the on-line application, please visit www.borenawards.org.
-You can also contact the Boren Awards staff at email@example.com or 1-800-618-NSEP with questions.
+For more information about the Boren Awards, to register for a webinar, and to access the on-line application, please visit www.borenawards.org.
+You can also contact the Boren Awards staff at firstname.lastname@example.org or 1-800-618-NSEP with questions.

 The Boren Awards are initiatives of the National Security Education Program (NSEP) and are administered by the Institute of International Education.

 The Fulbright Program is the flagship international educational exchange program sponsored by the U.S. government and is designed to increase mutual understanding between the people of the United States and the people of other countries.
 The Fulbright Program offers grants to study, teach and conduct research for U.S. citizens to go abroad and for non-U.S. citizens to come to the United States.